MALLALIEU-On the 3Oth March, at Wickham terrace, the wife of Alfred Mallalieu, of a daughter.

 Thomas PRIEST was born Wednesday, 25 September 1861 in Temora and died there Wednesday, 4 January 1905.
 His parents were John George PRIEST and Sarah Jane HARROP.

-may have some more information about this person.
+you may find more information relevant to this person.

 The following is a post on the Merritt List at rootsweb.com on 5/12/2010 by Carol2434